 This makes it simple to buy and sell.

 Exchange Marketplace: Your gateway into ecommerce?

-If you’re looking to take the first plunge into ecommerce, Exchange may be the gateway you need.
+If you’re looking to take the first plunge into ecommerce and buy a store, Exchange may be the gateway you need.

 Whether you’re looking to add an extra revenue stream with a small Shopify starter store while holding down a full-time job or you’re planning to purchase an established business to grow over the coming years, you’ll find excellent options on the Exchange Marketplace.